 This training includes a foundation of wilderness medicine philosophy, with an emphasis on preventing and identifying medical emergencies, using appropriate technology, and understanding risk management.

 Upon successful completion, students will receive a Wilderness EMT upgrade.
-Certifications are valid for two years.
+Certifications are valid for three years.

 Complete this training and you’ll be eligible for Fellow of the Academy of Wilderness Medicine (FAWM) credits from the Wilderness Medical Society.
 Additionally, your work during our Hybrid Wilderness EMT Training may be eligible for college-level credits through Keystone College:

 - PHED 1125 F2F 001 — 1st Aid/Safety: 2 credits